FreyJo/differentiable_nmpc/README.md

 # Differentiable Nonlinear Model Predictive Control

-This repository contains the code to repruduce the results presented in the paper **Differentiable Nonlinear Model Predictive Control**.
+This repository contains the code to reproduce the results presented in the paper **Differentiable Nonlinear Model Predictive Control**.
+A preprint of the paper is available on [arXiv](https://arxiv.org/abs/2505.01353).
 The proposed algorithms are implemented in the [`acados`](https://github.com/acados/acados) software framework.

 **Abstract**: The efficient computation of parametric solution sensitivities is a key challenge in the integration of learning-based methods with nonlinear model predictive control (NMPC), as their availability is crucial for many learning algorithms.